laitifranz/S-liPrompts-extension/README.md

 </div>
 <br>

 This repository is a personal extension of the original project "S-Prompts Learning with Pre-trained Transformers: An Occam’s Razor for Domain Incremental Learning", originally presented at NeurIPS 2022.
-My version includes some minor fixes and enhancements to the original implementation.
+My version includes some minor fixes and enhancements to the original implementation. **Only S-liPrompts (CLIP-based approach) was considered**.

 ## Original Project